dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 ### Mobile devices disappear
 **Issue:** After successfully enrolling a mobile device to Configuration Manager it disappears from the mobile device collection, but the device still has the Management Profile and is listed in CSS Gateway.

-**Resolution:** This may occur because you have a custom process removing non-domain-joined devices, or because the  user has retired the device from the subscription.
+**Resolution:** This issue may occur because you have a custom process removing non-domain-joined devices, or because the  user has retired the device from the subscription.
 To validate and check which process or user account removed the device from the Configuration Manager console, perform the following steps.

 #### Check how device was removed

-1. In the Configuration Manager admin console select **Monitoring** &gt; **System Status** &gt; **Status Message Queries**.
+1. In the Configuration Manager admin console, select **Monitoring** &gt; **System Status** &gt; **Status Message Queries**.

 2. Right-click **Collection Member Resources Manually Deleted** and select **Show Messages**.